salesforcecli/plugin-org/messages/create_scratch.md

 # flags.async.description

 The command immediately displays the job ID and returns control of the terminal to you.
 This way, you can continue to use the CLI.
-To resume the scratch org creation, run "sf env resume scratch".
+To resume the scratch org creation, run "<%= config.bin %> org resume scratch".

 # flags.edition.description